Pokémon Legends: Arceus

 - Lincoln, for helping me get raw spawn data for everything, helping me get data for shaking object drops, helping point me in the right direction for Pokémon item drops, and generally being willing to answer my myriad questions and help me set things up on my PC.

-- ShinxHijinx, for making scaled-down versions of the Home models, general layout ideas, and helping me get the data for Pokémon item drops.
+- ShinxHijinx, for making scaled-down versions of the Home models, general layout ideas, helping me get the data for Pokémon item drops, and helping with the versions of the food icons & Pokémon icons used on the research tracker page.

 - Anubis, whose documentation on massive mass outbreaks and space-time distortions (and items) served as the primary source for my pages on the subject.

-- The Legends: Arceus speedrunning community, for inspiring the maps and adding input and ideas for them, and for helping confirm some questions about game mechanics.
+- The Legends: Arceus speedrunning community, for inspiring the maps and adding input and ideas for them, for suggestions on the landmarks maps and the research calculator, and for helping confirm some questions about game mechanics.